-Assignments - For details of how to deliver the internally marked assignments Assessors should refer to the Guidance for Assessors (Appendix 1).
+Assignments - Leaners must successfully complete one assignment for each of the mandatory and optional units in the chosen qualification.
+For details of how to deliver the internally marked assignments Assessors should refer to the Guidance for Assessors (Appendix 1).
 Assignments that are marked by the centre tutor/assessor and will be subject to verification by CILEx to ensure that delivery and marking are conducted properly and fairly.